-Tweens and screens.
-As the only PBS series built on best practices for engaging girls 9-13 in science, technology, engineering and math, SciGirls understands how today's "digital native" kids largely learn, communicate and connect online.
+SciGirls is the only PBS series built on best practices for engaging girls 9-13 in science, technology, engineering and math (STEM).
+This Emmy Award-winning multiplatform project understands how today's "digital native" kids learn, communicate and connect.

 On the air, online and on the ground, every girl can be a SciGirl!

-SciGirls is produced by Twin Cities Public Television.
-For more than 25 years, tpt's Science Unit has served kids, parents and teachers with TV series, activity guides, multimedia software and websites, from the classic PBS series Newton's Apple and DragonflyTV to documentaries for NOVA.
-With each TV series, they have created innovative multimedia and websites on the national PBS site for kids, pbskids.org, taking advantage of the most current online technology and software.
+SciGirls is funded by the NSF with additional support from the Northrop Grumman Foundation, Infor, The Mosaic Company Foundation and the PPG Industries Foundation, and is produced by Twin Cities Public Television (TPT).
+For more than 25 years, TPT's Science Unit has served kids, parents and teachers with TV series, activity guides, multimedia software and websites, from the classic PBS series Newton's Apple and DragonflyTV to documentaries for NOVA.
+With each TV series, TPT leveraged the most current digital technology to create innovative multimedia resources and websites on the highly trafficked (and highly trusted) PBS Kids website.

 Credit: Twin Cities Public Television, Inc.